This research guide is intended to help you get started with your POL 446: International Relations in East Asia course assignment research.

 Citing your sources and creating the reference list is time consuming.
 Take notes throughout your research and make sure to mark the page number(s) of passages you plan to paraphrase or directly quote in your research paper.

 Consider using a citation management tool called RefWorks to organize your references and automatically generate a bibliography from your references.
-See the SFU RefWorks Quick Guide to help you get started.

 Learning how to properly credit others when you use their ideas is a difficult, but important, part of research.
 Start with the SFU Library's interactive tutorial Understanding and Avoiding Plagiarism to test yourself and to learn more about plagiarism.
 Also read the SFU Library's Plagiarism Guide for further discussion of this critical topic and for links to other plagiarism guides.